mafifafm/pxt-microbit/docs/test/courses/csintro/booleans/activity.md

 ## Random coin flips

-Let's use the micro:bit's *accelerometer* to mimic tossing a coin.
-The accelerometer measures the acceleration of your micro:bit; this component senses when the micro:bit is moved.
+Let's use the Ragga's *accelerometer* to mimic tossing a coin.
+The accelerometer measures the acceleration of your Ragga; this component senses when the Ragga is moved.
 It can also detect other actions like shake, tilt, and free fall.
-When the player shakes the micro:bit, we will code the micro:bit to give each of our Boolean variables a random true/false value.
+When the player shakes the Ragga, we will code the Ragga to give each of our Boolean variables a random true/false value.

 * From the Input Toolbox drawer, drag an **'on shake'** block to the coding Workspace.
 Drag the two **'Set CoinAHeads'** and **'Set CoinBHeads'** blocks from the **'on start'** block into the **'on shake'** block.